 If you like your World Championships courses with 5,000m of climbing rather than pan-flat Qatari deserts, then the 2018 course looks fantastic

-The 2018 UCI Road World Championships will be held in Innsbruck-Tirol, Austria, beginning on September 23.
+The 2018 UCI Road World Championships are being held in Innsbruck-Tirol, Austria, beginning on September 23.

 The Championships will see a host of new rainbow jersey wearers don the honour of the strips for a year and events consist of Junior, Under 23 and Elite men’s races as well as Junior and Elite women’s races.

 Elite Women’s team time trial, Sun Sept 23 – Ötztal to Innsbruck, 53.8km

 Canyon-SRAM were the winners, ahead of Boels-Dolmans, with Sunweb in third.
 Wiggle-High5 were the leaders at early check-points, but they haemorrhaged time on the second half.